Does the Market Anticipate? Can it? Should it?: The RNE Formulation of Model- or Event-Risk Pricing

-We show in Appendix \ref{weakp} that in the physical basis price dynamic (\ref{fulldynamics}) is \emph{minimally viable} in the NUPBR sense, based on its compliance to a Novikov's Condition on \([0,t_D]\), namely (\ref{finitereldrft}), Item-\ref{unique}, Appendix \ref{infps}.
-It rules out the 'worst' arbitrage and allows only unscalable classical arbitrage that cannot pay off until time \(t_D\).
+We show in Appendix \ref{weakp} that with respect to the physical outcome, price dynamic (\ref{fulldynamics}) is \emph{minimally viable} in the NUPBR sense, based on its compliance, as \(t\to 1\), to (\ref{finitereldrft}), Item-\ref{unique}, Appendix \ref{infps}.
+It excludes the 'worst' arbitrage and allows just unscalable classical arbitrage that has no sure-payoffs except upon \(B\)-disclosure.

-\begin{rem} Given this, FTAP-viability in the inferential basis may seem redundant, at least in some situations.
-See \cite{kk} and \cite{fonz2} for financial modelling without martingale measures.
-We shall continue with FTAP-viability in the inferential basis here, as it corresponds well to asset-pricing by classically rational agents. \end{rem}